-Use of data quality rules within CDQ Data Management Services
+Use of Data Quality Rules within CDQ Data Management Services

-CDQ currently has more than 1,300 data quality rules, which are continually being improved upon through cooperation with the companies in our community.
+CDQ currently has more than 1,500 data quality rules, which are continually being improved upon through cooperation with the companies in our community.
 In this way, the effort for maintenance and further development is not only spread over several shoulders, but everyone can also benefit from the know-how of the fellow member companies.